mpv-player/mpv/DOCS/interface-changes.rst

     - change `--audiotrack-pcm-float` default from `no` to `yes`
     - add video-params/aspect-name
     - change type of `--sub-pos` to float
+    - The remaining time printed in the terminal is now adjusted for speed by default.
+      You can disable this with `--no-term-remaining-playtime`.
  --- mpv 0.36.0 ---
     - add `--target-contrast`
     - Target luminance value is now also applied when ICC profile is used.